The first time I had ever heard about Barot Valley in Himachal was in Bir Billing.

 How to Reach Barot from Jogindernagar in Himachal

-If you’re not getting a direct bus to Barot Valley from any of the above-mentioned places then head to Jogindernagar.
+If you’re not getting a direct bus to Barot Valley from any of the abovementioned places, head to Jogindernagar.

 The regular buses to Jogindernagar are available on the Barot route.
-It will be going to take around 1:30hrs -2hrs from Jogindernagar to reach Barot Valley.
+It will take around 1:30hrs -2hrs from Jogindernagar to reach Barot Valley.

 How to Reach Barot from Bir Billing in Himachal

-You will be going to get a bus from the Chowgan Chowk to Barot Valley directly.
+You will get a bus from the Chowgan Chowk to Barot Valley directly.
 If not directly then, till Jogindernagar for sure.

 Then, rest you can interchange & you’ll reach the location.